ScratchAddons/website-v2/content/docs/reference/addon-api/addon.self.md

 ## Events
 ### disabled
-Fires when the addon gets disabled and has the `dynamicDisable` manifest property
+Fires when the addon gets disabled and has the `dynamicDisable` manifest property.

 ### reenabled
 Fires when the addon gets reenabled after being disabled.